 Certain fields present in a NAS message are specified as read-only and their values are ignored by the encode operation.
 Those fields include most determinant fields as well as all the fields that are constrained to a fixed value by the specification.
 You can see whether a field is read-only by looking for the READONLY keyword inside a comment within the NAS5GS1521.asn file.

 You do not need to assign a value to any read-only fields present in the C++ representation objects prior to calling an encode operation.
 You do not even need to worry about initializing those fields to zeros, for example, since their values will be ignored.

 As an important example, your application does not need to set (or even initialize) the messageType field within PlainEMMMessage or ESMMessage.
 It only needs to set the right alternative of the body field (using the correct set_<alt> function).
-Whatever value the messageType field has will be ignored by the encoder.
+The value of the messageType field is ignored by the encoder.

 Note also that the print function always prints READONLY fields as zero or false values, regardless of their real value.